 Whichever form our investigation takes, we will aim to give you our final decision within five weeks of receiving your complaint (or sooner if possible).

 Step Three: Appealing against our Final Decision

 If you are not satisfied with our final decision, please let us know and we will review our decision again.
-We will let you know the result of any appeal within fifteen working days of receiving your appeal.
+We will let you know the result of any appeal within two weeks of receiving your appeal.